About this course

 - Acquire concepts in English and travel in space.

-To follow this workshop, you need a laptop, a secure internet connection, as well as a modern web browser (Firefox, Chrome, Safari).
+To follow the camp, you need a laptop, a secure internet connection, as well as a modern web browser (Firefox, Chrome, Safari).
 Make sure your microphone and webcam are operational.
 Login details will be sent to you by email a few hours before the workshop.
 These identifiers will be useful for you to connect to the platform.

 What's Coding Park?